-A checklist of a few things we can find unhelpful in submissions...
+A checklist of a few things we find unhelpful in proposals...

-2. Submission emails from writers without a three line synopsis of the proposed book at the head.
+2. Proposal emails from writers without a three sentence synopsis of the proposed book at the head.
 This synopsis gives us a thumbnail sketch of what we are looking at – and it’s a pitch that may be useful to you as well.

 4. We ask for the first three chapters of books.
 Don’t send non-consecutive chapters, e.g. 1, 13 and 26.
 If you’re not confident in your earliest chapters, your manuscript is probably not ready – revise it and send it once you’re happy.